christiansmith/ngDropbox/README.md

 # ngDropbox

 ngDropbox is a [Dropbox Core API](https://www.dropbox.com/developers/core/docs) Client for AngularJS adapted from [dropbox-js](https://github.com/dropbox/dropbox-js).
+It should be familiar to dropbox-js users as well as idiomatic to AngularJS.

 ## Status